GSAS Santander International Internships Fellowship

 Review and Selection Process

 Applications will be ranked by the department and then will be reviewed by the Distinguished Fellowship Committee (DFC).
 The members of the DFC will read all applications and will make its recommendations to the Dean.
-Applicants will receive notification through mail and email approving or denying their applications approximately two months after the application deadline.
+Applicants will receive notification through email approving or denying their applications approximately two months after the application deadline.